apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 - Upgrading Windows Phone
 - Windows Phone Plugins
-- Windows Phone Development Guide
+- Windows Phone Shell Tool Guide

 The command-line tools above refer to versions prior to Cordova 3.0.
 See The Command-line Interface for information about the